comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 }
 ```
 Our Jenkins environment already has the required Artifactory plugin installed (please note that this doesn't come with
-Jenkins per default and normally needs to be installed manaully).
+Jenkins per default and normally needs to be installed manually).
 While the recommended way to instantiate the 'server'
 instance is to make it reference an Artifactory instance pre-configured in the Jenkins configuration, the example
 Jenkinsfile avoids this in favor of configuring the server directly.
 Of course, this is also a bad idea for a
 production build because it put the user name and password into the Jenkinsfile.